 UNCA faculty and staff who operate as investigators are trained and certified by the Association for Title IX Administrators (ATIXA).
-These investigators are assigned by the Title IX Administrator or the Assistant Title IX Coordinator to lead investigations to determine the facts in any sexual misconduct case and protect the rights of all those involved.
-Investigators are trained to conduct fair, impartial fact finding investigations and determine if any complaint and the facts surrounding the complaint meet the preponderance of evidence standard required by Title IX.
+These investigators are assigned by the Title IX Administrator to lead investigations to determine the facts in any sexual misconduct case and protect the rights of all those involved.
+Investigators are trained to conduct fair, impartial fact finding investigations and determine if any complaint and the facts surrounding the complaint meet the preponderance of evidence standard required by University Policy in accordance with Title IX guidelines.

 Title IX Investigators